jakebrinkmann/lagoon-killer-whale/README.md

 #### Support Information

 This project is unsupported software provided by the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Project.
-For questions regarding products produced by this source code, please contact the [Landsat Contact Us][8] page and specify USGS Level-2 in the "Regarding" section.
+For questions regarding products produced by this source code, please contact us at [custserv@usgs.gov][8].

 #### Disclaimer